PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 ### Security Groups & Classic Ports

-- Security Groups are the fundamental of network security in AWS
+- Security Groups are fundamental to network security in AWS
 - They control how traffic is allowed into or out of our EC2 instances
 - Security groups only contain **allow** rules
 - Security groups rules can reference by IP or by security group